Cataracts: Seeing beyond the blur

 - Decreased night vision or see halos around lights

-If you experience one or more of these symptoms, you may have cataracts: a clouding of your eye’s natural lens that affect many of us as we age.
+If you experience one or more of these symptoms, you may have cataracts.
+Cataracts are a clouding of your eye’s natural lens that affect many of us as we age.
 Cataracts are the leading cause of visual loss in adults 55 and over.